wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-smart-asset.md

 :warning: Buying and selling smart assets on [Waves.Exchange](https://waves.exchange/) developed by the third-party team from the community is temporarily unavailable.

-Asset script cannot check an [order](/en/blockchain/order) directly, but when checking an [Exchange transaction](/en/blockchain/transaction-type/exchange-transaction) the script can use parameters of orders as part of the transaction.
+An asset script cannot check an [order](/en/blockchain/order) directly, but when checking an [Exchange transaction](/en/blockchain/transaction-type/exchange-transaction) the script can use parameters of orders as a part of the transaction.

-A smart asset with the script below can only be bought for BTC.
+A smart asset with the script below can only be bought or sold for BTC.

 ```scala
 {-# STDLIB_VERSION 5 #-}